Research Note 01

 The SmartLeverage engine amplifies total exposure while staying at 100% notional.
 It maps each 1x position to available 2x/3x ETFs, preferring lower leverage factors to minimize volatility decay.
 Freed capital goes to a cash asset.

-For Hungarian investors using TBSZ (long-term tax-advantaged) accounts, select strategies support return-stacking mode.
+For investors using tax-advantaged accounts, select strategies support return-stacking mode.
 This overlays managed futures exposure on top of base allocations to improve risk-adjusted returns within the account structure.

 Strategy blending exploits low inter-strategy correlations.
 A blend of 6-8 uncorrelated TAA strategies typically achieves lower maximum drawdown and smoother equity curve than any individual strategy, while maintaining comparable CAGR.